habiibullah/alx-low_level_programming/0x0F-function_pointers/README.md

 function that executes a function given as a parameter on each element of an array function that searches for an integer program that performs simple operations
+Write a program that prints the opcodes of its own main function